 I Mentioned the Jewel, Right??

 Whoa, the Swarovski!
 The product pic below, taken on a white background, makes it look a little dull.
 But it’s not—not at all.
 It turns all kinds of colors as light passes through: see light transforming its look here.
 The first time I saw Rosebuds plugs were in a display case at a sex toy expo, and all my sex-blogging colleagues were marveling over how pretty the plug crystals were.
-They come in many shades: like Heliotrope, which is even more purple than Aurora Borealis (star of this review).
+They come in many shades: like Heliotrope, which is even more colorful than Aurora Borealis (star of this review).
+The Heliotrope Swarovski crystal glimmers blue, with hints of indigo & purple.

 My Rosebuds review pack also included an aluminum plug, which is lighter than the stainless steel one!
 To match its shiny black body, the aluminum Rosebuds’ crystal is “Volcano,” a glowing orange.